How to Set Up BungeeCord to Link Spigot Servers

 If the logs look similar to above, the following error is likely occurring:

 This indicates that Bungee couldn’t contact your Spigot servers.
-There are a few steps you can take:
+There are a few steps that can help you resolve the issue:

 Ensure that the settings in the BungeeCord